aimas-lund/siyi-camera-controller/README.md

 # Camera stream
 The video stream from the UDP endpoint is parsed to the ```/ZR30/camera_stream``` topic in the ```sensor_msgs/msg/Image``` format.
+Alternatively, to obtain the raw RTSP feed, remove the camera stream from the launch file, and obtain the video feed from ```192.168.144.25:8554/main.264```.